Canada–Qatar relations: Educational and medical relations

-Two prestigious Canadian universities are currently based in Qatar.
+Two prestigious Canadian universities currently have a presence in Qatar.
 The first, the College of the North Atlantic in Qatar, is the single biggest foreign-based Canadian university.
 University of Calgary in Qatar is the second Canadian university, and comprises the first-ever nursing school to be established in the state of Qatar.

-Furthermore, Memorandum of Understanding (MOU) between Qatar University (QU) and Dalhousie University, Canada, has formalized collaboration in the field of ocean sciences and cooperation in the development of research and training opportunities.
+Furthermore, a Memorandum of Understanding (MOU) between Qatar University (QU) and Dalhousie University has formalized collaboration in the field of ocean sciences and cooperation in the development of research and training opportunities.

-Toronto Sick Kids have five-year partnership with Hamad Medical Corporation to provide advisory services for the development and operation of the new 217-bed, 45,000 square foot children's hospital located in Hamad Medical City, a large, not-for-profit health-care complex in the heart of Doha, Qatar's capital city.
+Toronto's Hospital for Sick Children have a five-year partnership with Hamad Medical Corporation to provide advisory services for the development and operation of the new 217-bed, 45,000 square foot children's hospital located in Hamad Medical City, a large, not-for-profit health-care complex in the heart of Doha, Qatar's capital city.

 Migration

-As of 2016, there were approximately 8,000 Canadian expats living in Qatar.
+As of 2024, there were over 9,000 Canadian expatriates living in Qatar.